Faithful-Resource-Pack/Docs/src/routes/pages/moderation/expanded-server-rules.md

 ## Rule 2: Use Common Sense
 *This is the generic "don’t be an idiot" rule.
 Prohibited actions include raiding or brigading other servers, using hate speech or slurs, joking about tragedies or other sensitive topics, and spreading misinformation.*
 <ol>
     <li><b>Being rude or annoying</b> - This is the generic “don’t be an asshole“ rule — just be polite to others and you'll be fine.
-This includes mocking or making fun of people, toxic/degrading "jokes", snarky comments that make fun of anybody in any way, or being unable to take feedback.</li>
+This includes mocking or making fun of people, toxic or degrading "jokes", snarky comments that make fun of anybody in any way, or being unable to take feedback.</li>
     <ol class="lettered">
         <li>This is one of the rules that highly depends on frequency.</li>
         <li>For the most part verbal warns are used, unless it's becoming a real problem with a particular user, in which case escalate punishments proportionally to frequency.</li>